-- a.
-Do not tell the suspect what the victim has told you. - b.
-If circumstances allow, do not tell the suspect you have spoken to the victim. - c.
-Treat each contact with the victim as an opportunity to build a continuing relationship. - d.
+- 1. Do not tell the suspect what the victim has told you. - 2.
+If circumstances allow, do not tell the suspect you have spoken to the victim. - 3.
+Treat each contact with the victim as an opportunity to build a continuing relationship. - 4.
 Be patient with victims who may be hostile and less than appreciative of your efforts.
-Over time, if treated well, most victims will participate in a collaboration to stop the violence. - e.
-Ensure that the victim knows who you are and how to contact you. - f.
-Encourage the victim to report contact, abusive behavior and/or violations by the suspect. - g.
+Over time, if treated well, most victims will participate in a collaboration to stop the violence. - 5.
+Ensure that the victim knows who you are and how to contact you, including providing accessible means of contact for those with LEP or who are Deaf/HOH. - 6.
+Encourage the victim to report contact, abusive behavior and/or violations by the suspect. - 7.
 Request that the victim report any threats made by the offender for cooperating with the investigation.

-- Inform the victim of the importance of keeping a record of mail, voice mail, email, text messages, and other communication and contact from the suspect or others acting on the suspect's behalf. - i.
-Inform victim of the availability of periodic "welfare" checks at her or his residence by officers. - j.
-Problem solve with the victim around enhancing safety as the case proceeds through the legal system. - k.
-If the victim is willing to talk about the full scope of abuse and violence, ask for details and record all credible reports of violence, stalking, coercion, intimidation, and related acts of abuse - Inform the victim of the availability of community services that will support and enhance safety. - m.
-Ask open-ended questions-more likely to produce information than narrow questions. - n.
+- 8. Inform the victim of the importance of keeping a record of mail, voice mail, email, text messages, and other communication and contact from the suspect or others acting on the suspect's behalf. - 9.
+Inform victim of the availability of periodic "welfare" checks at her or his residence by officers. - 10.
+Problem solve with the victim around enhancing safety as the case proceeds through the legal system. - 11.
+If the victim is willing to talk about the full scope of abuse and violence, ask for details and record all credible reports of violence, stalking, coercion, intimidation, and related acts of abuse - 12.Inform the victim of the availability of community services that will support and enhance safety. - 13.
+Ask open-ended questions-more likely to produce information than narrow questions. - 14.
 Provide the victim with the phone number of the local advocacy program for safety planning and services.
-(See Appendix 1C: Training Memo- Interventions with Victims of Battering as Suspects or Defendants for referrals involving victims who are suspects.)

-- o.
-If the victim and/or witnesses do not speak English, contact appropriate interpreter services. - p.
-For follow-up interviews, do not use neighbors or family members (specify
+(See Appendix 1C: Training Memo-Interventions with Victims of Battering as Suspects or Defendants for referrals involving victims who are suspects.) - 15.
+If the victim and/or witnesses are Deaf/HOH, LEP or prefer communicating in a language other than English, arrange for a qualified interpreter. - 16.
+For follow-up interviews, do not use neighbors or family members (specify local procedures for interpreter services). - 17.
+Provide messages of help, reassurance, and protection, using the guidance provided by Appendix 3K: Training Memo-Victim Engagement and the Law Enforcement Response to Domestic Violence.